evelynzhang5/recipe_rating/README.md

 Our baseline has a pretty high accuracy and F1-score.
 The f1-score shows that our baseline model is not overconfident and does not miss to many actual positives.

+## Final Model
+In the final model, in added many more parameters.
+The list of features and how we transformed them is as follow:

+1. `minutes`: This is the continuous, numerical variable that we used in the baseline model.
+In the final model, we did log transformation to the `minutes` column to reduce the skewness, then we used `StandardScalar()` to normalize it.

+2. `protein`: We get the amount of protein from the `nutrition` column.

+3. `contains_meat`: This is the nominal variable that we used in the baseline model.
+We still use `OneHotEncoder()` to transform the booleans into integers with 1 means True and 0 means False.

+4. `calories`

+5. `n_ingredients` and  `n_steps`: These columns cotained the number of steps and the number of ingredients in the recipte.
+We added the two columns together to get the recipte_complexity.
+Then we take log transformations of the recipte_complexity to reduce skewness.
+Then we used `StandardScalar()` to normalize it.

+6. `saturated_fat` and `total_fat`： This column is gained from the `nutrition` column.
+We created the `saturated_fat_ratio` column by dividing the value of `saturated_fat` by `total_fat` because saturated_fat is considered bad in the dishes .
+It causes obesity and type 2 diabetes.
+The proportion saturated_fat may affect the rating of the recipes.
+Finally, we used `StandardScalar()` to normalize the values.

+We used the `RandomForestClassifier` in the final model.
+We also added the argument `class_weight=balanced`.
+This will allow us to account for the uneven distribution that was seen in the model.

+Finally, we run a GridSearch to find optimal hyperparameters, recursivelu searching the number of estimators, the max depth, and the minimum split arguments.